samtay/samtay.github.io/articles/deriving-via.md

 typeclass implementations.

 ## Conclusion
-The lesson here is that if you find yourself writing identical typeclass intances over and over, possibly accumulating a mountain of boilerplate in your codebase: stop, drop, and derive via.
+The lesson here is that if you find yourself writing identical typeclass instances over and over, possibly accumulating a mountain of boilerplate in your codebase: stop, drop, and derive via.